ShubhamRRana/WaterTankerAppv1/SUPABASE_MIGRATION_PLAN.md

   ON users FOR UPDATE
   USING (auth.uid()::text = id::text);

+-- Function to verify user can insert their own profile during registration CREATE OR REPLACE FUNCTION public.can_insert_user_profile(user_id text) RETURNS boolean
+LANGUAGE plpgsql
+SECURITY DEFINER
+AS $$
+BEGIN
+  -- Check that the user_id matches the authenticated user's ID -- AND that the user exists in auth.users
+  RETURN (auth.uid()::text = user_id)
+    AND EXISTS (SELECT 1 FROM auth.users WHERE auth.users.id::text = user_id);
+END;
+$$;

+CREATE POLICY "Users can insert their own profile"
+  ON users FOR INSERT
+  WITH CHECK (can_insert_user_profile(id::text));

 CREATE POLICY "Admins can view all users"
   ON users FOR SELECT
   USING (